Visual hierarchy: Physical characteristics

-Camouflage is an example of eliminating contrast in character in color and/or character specifically to reduce visual hierarchy.
+Camouflage is an example of eliminating contrast in color and/or character specifically to reduce visual hierarchy.

 The "squint test" is often suggested as a simple, if unscientific, method to evaluate the visual hierarchy of a graphical product like a map or web page.
 When viewed out of focus (or from a great distance), the viewer is not distracted by details, but can only see overall (gestalt) patterns such as visual hierarchy.
 All of the above patterns, except some aspects of character, are recognizable by this method.

 Application

 The first issue of The New York Times in 1851 (top) had poor visual hierarchy, making it difficult to tell what news was considered most important.
 By 1919 (bottom), the paper, in keeping with broader industry trends, had established a clearer hierarchy, with larger headlines taking precedence over smaller ones.

 Visual hierarchy is an important concept in the field of graphic design, a field that specializes in visual organization.
 Designers attempt to control visual hierarchy to guide the eye to information in a specific order for a specific purpose.
 One could compare visual hierarchy in graphic design to grammatical structure in writing in terms of the importance of each principle to these fields.